Our Namesake: Donald W. Seldin, M.D.

 Over the next 36 years, Dr. Seldin built a department recognized as one of the best in the country.
 He lured distinguished physicians and researchers away from other schools, and he guided the development of the brightest of his own students into brilliant faculty.
 He felt that the greatest advantage UT Southwestern Medical Center had over established eastern schools with great prestige was that it wasn’t encumbered by tradition.
 At the older schools, young professors had to wait their turn.
 Dr. Seldin and his colleagues told recruits they could make a name for themselves immediately here.

 Dr. Seldin’s encyclopedic grasp of medicine and creative energy created a climate at UT Southwestern that attracted superior faculty.
-He garnered innumerable teaching honors, was an early member of the Institute of Medicine, served as president of seven major medical societies, and received six honorary degrees.
+He garnered innumerable teaching honors, was an early member of the National Academy of Medicine (formerly the Institute of Medicine), served as president of seven major medical societies, and received six honorary degrees.
 Upon stepping down as Chairman of Internal Medicine in 1988, an endowed distinguished chair was created in his name to honor his lifelong commitment to excellence and his profound impact on UT Southwestern and its students.